Suzette Fleischmann, Acting Director of Substance Abuse and Mental Health

 Bill Aldinger, Coordinator, Supportive Housing

-Bill Aldinger is the Assistant Policy Director and Supportive Housing Coordinator for the Florida Housing Finance Corporation.
+Bill Aldinger is the Director, Policy and Special Programs for Florida Housing Finance Corporation.
 Bill’s responsibilities include: assisting in developing and implementing Florida Housing's housing policy and strategies related to homeless households, persons with special needs, and the elderly; representing the Corporation on supportive housing, special needs, and homelessness workgroups and committees; as well serving as the special needs housing liaison between Florida Housing and state agencies, developers, housing providers, advocates and other stakeholders.
 Before coming to Florida Housing in 2006, Aldinger served as the Director of the Elderly Housing Unit, as well as the Robert Wood Johnson Foundation's Florida Coming Home Program at the Florida Department of Elder Affairs.
 He has more nearly 30 years’ experience in both the public and private sectors working in the fields of aging and behavioral health, community based services development, as well as in affordable and supportive housing policy and finance.

 Lindsey Cannon recently joined the Children’s Home Society in Pensacola as Executive Director.
 In that role, she will assist with the development and implementation of new programs and program budgets; identify grants and other funding sources; and participate in fund-raising and grant writing.
 She will oversee programs to ensure compliance with Children’s Home Society policies, licensing, contractual, quality assurance and outcome standards and requirements.
 Lindsey will establish and maintain collaborative relationships with relevant community agencies and she will represent the agency at community meetings/groups.
 Prior to joining the Children’s Home Society, Lindsey was Regional Director of Catholic Charities of Northwest Florida, Pensacola Regional Office.
 She was also a program manager at Anchorage Children’s Home in Panama City.
 Lindsey holds a master’s degree in Mental Health Counseling and Vocational Rehabilitation from the University of South Florida.